Quantum Mechanics as a Reversible Diffusion Theory

-What we will note in this Appendix is that this sub-quantum field (vacuum) that is responsible for time-symmetric stochastic dynamics is not an environment with a very large number of molecules where the information of the Brownian particle is "lost" leading to irreversible behavior at the macroscopic level (see Appendix C).
-Instead, it is a "medium" that is responsible not only for the stochastic nature of quantum motion, but also for entanglement generation described in Appendix I via the quantum potential.
-In other words, there is no reason for the quantum particle to behave in an irreversible way.
+What we will note in this Appendix is that this sub-quantum field that is responsible for time-symmetric stochastic dynamics is not an environment with a very large number of massive molecules, where information from collisions are distributed across the medium.
+Also, in contrast to Nelson's theory, here we do not necessarily need to abandon dissipation to ensure reversibility (see next Appendix).
+Dissipation is about kinetic energy, which constantly converts into quantum potential energy (which is a constantly fluctuating entity) in a way that respects total energy conservation and thus doesn't break reversibility.
+Thus, quantum potential is responsible for all quantum properties including entanglement generation and time-symmetric stochastic dynamics.
+But even if total energy is a fluctuating entity, average total energy is not and is constant in time ensuring statistical reversibility

 It must also be clarified that in Chapter III, our non-real sets correspond to forward and backward evolving motion, and thus we can write that $T \rightarrow \{ x \in F, t_c \} \equiv T \rightarrow \{ x \in F, t=t_c \}$ and $A \rightarrow \{ x \in F, t_c \} \equiv A \rightarrow \{ x \in F, t'=t_c \}$.
-As a result, we should write that $B \rightarrow \{ x \in F, t_c \} = T \rightarrow \{ x \in F, t=t_c \} \cap A \rightarrow \{ x \in F, t'=t_c \}$ -- the set $B \rightarrow \{ x \in F, t_c \}$ refers to the particle that moves in both directions in time -- which leads consequently to $\rho(x,t_c)=\Psi(x,t=t_c)\Psi^*(x,t'=t_c)\rightarrow |\Psi(x,t_c)|^2$.
-The set equation that describes the time-symmetric quantum particle comes from the proposition: $\forall$ $x\in F$, $\forall$ $t_c\in [0,t_0]$, we have that: \{particle is located at space-time point $(x,t_c)${ exhibiting time-symmetric motion}\} = \{particle is located at $(x,t_c)$ moving forward in time\} $\cap$ \{particle is located at $(x,t_c)$ moving backwards in time\}.
+As a result, we should write that $B \rightarrow \{ x \in F, t_c \} = T \rightarrow \{ x \in F, t=t_c \} \cap A \rightarrow \{ x \in F, t'=t_c \}$ -- the set $B \rightarrow \{ x \in F, t_c \}$ refers to the particle that moves in both directions in time - which leads consequently to $\rho(x,t_c)=\Psi(x,t=t_c)\Psi^*(x,t'=t_c)\rightarrow |\Psi(x,t_c)|^2$.
+The set equation that describes the time-symmetric quantum particle comes from the proposition: $\forall$ $x\in F$, $\forall$ $t_c\in [0,t_0]$, we have that: \textit{\{particle is located at space-time point $(x,t_c)${ exhibiting time-symmetric motion}\} = \{particle is located at $(x,t_c)$ moving forward in time\} $\wedge$ \{particle is located at $(x,t_c)$ moving backwards in time\}}.

-In this way, we obtain the quantum probability distribution $\rho(x,t_c)$ (as shown in Appendix G), which is given by the Born rule and its evolution does not have explicit time direction.
-Those two results agree with standard QM.
+\textit{In this way, we obtain a quantum probability distribution $\rho(x,t_c)$ (as shown in Appendix G), which is given by the Born rule and its evolution has in fact both time directions.
+Those two results agree with standard QM.}